- Accelerated Online Master of Public Administration

 Public and Urban Administration Ph.D.
 Program (PUAD)

-PUAD Program Director: Dr. Colleen Casey
+PUAD Program Director: Dr. Rod Hissong

-A student can expect to complete the required courses in no more than two academic years.
+A full-time student can expect to complete the required courses in no more than two academic years.
 Upon completing all courses (39 hours), students sit for their written comprehensive examination.
 The comprehensive examination is an integrative exam that blends public policy issues with public administration.

 Application Requirements and Deadlines